nvrmndmnm/godiamond/README.md

 ## Introduction

 Go Diamond is a CLI-tool for interacting with Diamond smart contracts based on the [ERC-2535 standard](https://eips.ethereum.org/EIPS/eip-2535).
 Built with Go and Foundry, it simplifies the deployment, management, and inspection of Diamond proxy contracts without requiring in-depth knowledge of the standard.
-_The use of Javascript in this project is deliberately avoided by all means._

 ## Features